Blogging with Kerri

 How do I add my Connected Credit Union debit or credit card?

-Open up the mobile wallet app of your choice.
-In Apple Pay, you will tap the + sign to add your card information.
-In Samsung Pay, you will tap Menu, then Cards, then Add card, and finally Add credit/debit card.
-In Google Pay, you will tap Payment, then Add +, then Credit or debit card.
+For Samsung Pay: open the Samsung Pay app, tap Menu, then Cards, then Add card, and finally tap Add credit/debit card.
 After you have added your card information to your mobile wallet, you will need to follow the mobile wallet's instructions to finalize the verification process.

 Financial Tips for College Graduates